infor-design/enterprise-wc/src/ids-alert/README.md

 <ids-alert icon="alert"></ids-alert>
 ```

-An alert can be in a disabled process context
+An alert can be used in a disabled situation so comes with a disabled style

 ```html
 <ids-alert icon="info" disabled="true"></ids-alert>